annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with web server

 When your website doesn't work, then check the configuration file of your web server.
 You need a configuration file that forwards HTTP requests to the content management system.
-You can translate the supplied `.htaccess` configuration file into a format that your web server understands.
-You can also contact your web hosting provider and ask for a configuration file.
-If you can't find a suitable configuration file, [ask the Datenstrom community](contributing-guidelines).
+Don't worry, your web hosting provider can certainly help you.
+You can also translate the supplied `.htaccess` configuration file into a format that your web server understands.
+If you can't find a suitable configuration file for your web server, [ask the Datenstrom community](contributing-guidelines).

 ## Problems with Apache